thomasbenjamin95/behaviorCloning/README.md

 driving performance of the vehicle.
 The datasets are:
 <br>● Two laps of center lane line dataset.
 <br>● Dataset from the project resources. </p>
+# <h2><u>final Model Architecture</u></h2>
+<p>The final model architecture(model.py line 90-112) consisted of a convolutional
+neural network with the following layers and layer sizes of (160,320,3) as input.
+Used lamba for normalization of the images.
+After normalizing the images, the images will be cropped using cropping2D of 70 percent from the top and 20 percent from the bottom.
+Then i used five convolutional2D with strides of (2,2) and filter size of 24,36,48,64 and 64.
+For non linearity and to reduce overfitting both relu and dropout have been used.
+Then the model is flatten and fully connected until it reaches the with value 1.
+Adam optimizer is used as the algorithm since we do not want to tune the learning rates.
+The training model is split into validation mode l of sample by 20 percent.The number of epochs is 5.</P